 When Little Mix aren’t busy making primetime nods to the LGBT community, slaying the homophobes with Drag Race references or owning the stage at G-A-Y, they’re off making some of Britain’s best girl pop.

-To mark the release of Jade, Jesy, Perrie and Leigh-Anne’s fourth studio album Glory Days and their huge new single ‘Shout Out to My Ex’, we thought we’d look back at all of Little Mix’s singles and rank them in order of greatness…
+Jade, Jesy, Perrie and Leigh-Anne have been blessing the charts for years now with their brand of anthemic pop, so we thought we’d look back at all of Little Mix’s singles and rank them in order of greatness…

 Fresh off their historical win as the only group to ever win The X Factor came the inevitable sappy cover ballad.
 The song raced in at Number One on the Official UK Single Chart, but despite being one of their four char-toppers to date, it’s not one we’re in a rush to go back to.
 Despite showcasing their angelic vocals well, this Damien Rice cover is far from anything we wanted or needed from the girls.